-The symptoms of a Crohn’s disease flare-up can vary depending on which portion of the GI tract is affected, but some common symptoms include:
+The symptoms of a Crohn’s disease flare-up can vary, depending on which portion of the GI tract is affected.
+Some common symptoms include:

 - rectal bleeding